patpalmerston/webdb-one-challenge/queries.md

 ## Find all customers with postal code 1010

+SELECT City, CustomerName, ContactName from Customers Where PostalCode='1010'

 ## Find the phone number for the supplier with the id 11

 ## List first 10 orders ever places, descending by the order date